invariant

 state variable into a custom type that tracks the set of keys.
 This adds multiple arrays and maps, and also adds extra loops in the instrumentation code (implementing the actual forall

-would inserted in this case.#assert
+would inserted in this case.

 annotation at the end of a code block!
 If you do, it will be silently ignored!
 This limitation is due to the way the solidity compiler reports docstrings on statements to us.
 We are working on resolving this.
 Until then, if you need to insert an annotation at the end of a code block, insert a dummy no-op statement.
 For example: